Imdad-Rakib/Time_Tracker_Server/README.md

    npm init
    ```

 3. Create a local database and name it as "Time_Tracking_System".
 Update in the .env file according to your username and password.
 You may also choose to use a remote database.
-In that case, you need to configure your .env file accordingly
+In that case, you need to configure your .env file accordingly.

 Happy Coding :smiley: